drszabodavid/playstationtimetracker/README.md

 ## What is this
 This is a demo project I made to get familiar with React, frontend development and the usage of APIs.
-The purpose of the app is to track your gaming process by registering how many hours you spend on gaming and save this data  into your database.
+The purpose of the app is to track your gaming process by registering how many hours you spend on gaming and save this data  into a database.
 Also, the remaining time to finish a game is also calculated accordingly.
 To get the basic game data I use a third party API called 'howlongtobeat'.

-Currently playtime is also modified so it counts hours instead of millisecond for testing purposes.
+Currently playtime is modified so it counts hours instead of millisecond for testing purposes.

 This repo contains the frontend part of the application.
 The backend can be found here : https://github.com/drszabodavid/playstationtimetracker_backend